ellysh/video-game-bots/InGameBots/example.md

 ![Diablo 2 Ollydbg](diablo-ollydbg.png)

 What do we see in this screenshot?
-You can see the highlighted line of a disassembled code at the upper-left sub-window, where the read access to our object has happened.
+You can see the highlighted line of a disassembled code at the upper-left sub-window.
+This is a code line, where the read access to our memory address with the breakpoint has happened.
 This is that line at the "03668D9F" address:
 ```
 CMP DWORD PTR DS:[ESI+4], 4
 ```
-Here the comparison between integer of DWORD type at the "ESI + 4" address and value 4 is happened. **ESI** is a source index [CPU register](http://www.eecg.toronto.edu/~amza/www.mindsec.com/files/x86regs.html).
+Here the comparison between the integer of DWORD type at the "ESI + 4" address and the value 4 is happened. **ESI** is a source index [CPU register](http://www.eecg.toronto.edu/~amza/www.mindsec.com/files/x86regs.html).
 ESI is always used in pair with the **DS** register.
 DS register holds a base address of the data segment.
 ESI register equals to "04FC0000" address in our case.
 You can find this value in the upper-right sub-window, which contains current values of all CPU registers.
 It is common practice to hold an object address in the ESI register.
 Let us inspect the disassembled code below the breakpoint line.
 You can see these lines that are started at the "03668DE0" address:
 ```
 MOV EDI,DWORD PTR DS:[ESI+1B8]
 CMP DWORD PTR DS:[ESI+1BC],EDI
 JNE SHORT 03668DFA
 MOV DWORD PTR DS:[ESI+1BC],EBX
 ```
-All these operation looks like a processing fields of the object, where "1B8" and "1BC" values define the offsets of fields from the object's starting address.
-If you scroll down this disassembling listing, you will find more operations with object's fields.
+All these operations look like a fields of the object processing, where "1B8" and "1BC" values define the offsets of fields from the object's starting address.
+If you scroll down this disassembling listing, you will find similar operations with the object's fields.
 It allows us to conclude that start address of the player character's object equals to ESI register, i.e., 04FC0000.

 We can calculate an offset of the life value from the start address of the character's object:
 ```